 (b) amend, or cancel the use of, an operational name.

-(4) If a group of persons (a brigade) is both a bush fire brigade under the Bush Fires Act 1954 and a volunteer brigade under the Fire Brigades Act 1942, the brigade may, with the approval of the Authority, operate under the name FESA Fire Services Brigade or any other name approved by the Authority.
+(4) If a group of persons (a brigade) is both a bush fire brigade under the Bush Fires Act 1954 and a volunteer brigade under the Fire Brigades Act 1942, the brigade may, with the approval of the FES Commissioner, operate under the name FES Fire Services Brigade or any other name approved by the FES Commissioner.

 [Section 13 amended by No. 38 of 2002 s.
-9.]

-14. Requirement for Ministerial approval

-The Authority is to obtain the approval of the Minister before acquiring or disposing of real property under section 12(2)(a).
+9; No. 22 of 2012 s.
+11, 43 and 44.]

+[14.
+Deleted by No. 22 of 2012 s.
+12.]

+Division 3 — Delegation

+[Heading inserted by No. 22 of 2012 s.
+13.]

-15. Delegation by Minister and Authority
+15. Delegation by Minister and FES Commissioner

-(1) The Minister may, in writing, delegate to the Authority the performance of any of the Minister’s functions under the emergency services Acts, except the Minister’s functions under Part 6A.
+(1) The Minister may, in writing, delegate to the FES Commissioner the performance of any of the Minister’s functions under the emergency services Acts, except the Minister’s functions under Part 6A.

+(2A) Without limiting the things that may be delegated under subsection (1), they include things that are to be done in the course of governing the affairs of the FES Ministerial Body under section 5(4).

-(2) The Authority may, in writing, delegate —
+(2) The FES Commissioner may, in writing, delegate —

-(a) to the chief executive officer — the performance of any of the Authority’s functions under the emergency services Acts;
+(a) to another member of staff, an advisory committee established under section 24(1) or a public service officer not employed in the Department — the performance of any of the FES Commissioner’s functions under the emergency services Acts; and

-(b) to a member of an SES Unit — any of its powers under section 18B;
+(b) to a member of an SES Unit — any of the FES Commissioner’s powers under section 18B; and

-(c) to a member of a VMRS Group — any of its powers under section 18G; and
+(c) to a member of a VMRS Group — any of the FES Commissioner’s powers under section 18G; and

-(d) to a member of a FESA Unit — any of its powers under section 18L.
+(d) to a member of a FES Unit — any of the FES Commissioner’s powers under section 18L.

 (3) Performance by a delegate of a function delegated under subsection (1) or (2) —